Let’s humanise language teaching

 If I asked twenty English language teachers the question: “What do you do to humanise language teaching?”
 I am quite sure that I would not receive two identical responses.

-The word humanisation can throw up dozens of associated meanings and synonyms - feel sympathy for, make something gentler and make something more humane.
+The word humanisation can throw up dozens of associated meanings and synonyms.
+For instance, feel sympathy for, make something gentler and make something more humane.
 Clearly, one’s perception and understanding of the term humanisation can affect their pedagogical approach.

 HUMANISING LANGUAGE TEACHING - THE EMOTIONAL ASPECT

-I’ve just read a great article written by Richard Pinner, a British Associate Professor in the Department of English Literature at Sophia University in Tokyo.
+I’ve just read a great article by Mr Richard Pinner.
+Mr Pinner is a British Associate Professor in the Department of English Literature at Sophia University in Tokyo.

 In his piece, Mr Pinner argues that teachers are not solely deliverers of information.
-We, as language teachers, sometimes face “critical incidents” and “uncomfortable experiences” during the process of shaping our own teaching identity.
+Language teachers sometimes face “critical incidents” and “uncomfortable experiences” during the process of shaping their own teaching identity.
 Mr Pinner writes about a private student he had at the start of his teaching career who had been diagnosed with cancer.
 This girl raised the issue to Mr Pinner one day in class and understandably burst into tears.
-For this girl, learning English was more associated with her ‘real’ self than some of her other social activities.
-Consequently, Mr Pinner could do little else but avoid becoming “a kind of speaking counsellor for her during her sickness”.
+For this student, learning English was a leisure-time activity.
+Hence, English was much more connected with this girl's ‘real’ self than some of her other social activities.
+Consequently, Richard could do little else but avoid becoming “a kind of speaking counsellor for her during her sickness”.

 Naturally, Mr Pinner was very “uncomfortable” in the role he found himself in.
 Which teacher wouldn’t be?
-You can’t just abandon and ignore someone in need, but on the other hand, where are the limits between how personal students and teachers can become?
+You can’t just abandon and ignore someone in need.
+On the other hand, where is the boundary between how personal students and teachers can become?

 I’ve nurtured many students on a one-to-one basis since I started teaching in 2006.
 Many had grave problems at work.
 A few were in unhealthy relationships.
-One or two perhaps could have benefited from seeing a therapist to address their lack of confidence and demons from their past.
+One or two perhaps could have benefited from seeing a therapist to address their lack of confidence and demons.
 I tried to advise and comfort some of these people.
 However, one young Polish man added a completely different spin to the term “speaking counsellor”.

 A few months before I was due to leave the Polish city of Łódź, I took on a student who wished to brush up on his English with the intention of going to London to speak with his ‘idol’ pop star and, ultimately, kill her.
 He didn’t reveal why he wanted to learn English until about the third lesson.
 I sensed that something wasn’t quite right when I saw him for the very first time.
 But what was I to do?
 I didn’t want to suddenly reject him out of fear that he might harm me.
 Fortunately, the half-truth that I had too much work before leaving the country led me to cancelling our classes indefinitely.
 I never saw him again.